The call for volunteers is now CLOSED! Please check back in spring 2016 for new opportunities.

 The Conference Planning Committee plans the ICMA Annual Conference.
-The 2014 committee, which will plan ICMA's 100th Annual Conference in Charlotte/Mecklenburg County, North Carolina conference, will have an orientation meeting on Tuesday, Sept.
-24, 2013, during this year’s conference in Boston, Massachusetts.
-The committee’s main meeting will be held in Charlotte beginning at 5:00 p.m. on Friday, November 22, 2013, and adjourning by noon on Sunday, November 24.
+The 2016 committee, will plan ICMA's 102nd Annual Conference in the Greater Kansas City Region.
+The planning committee will have an orientation meeting on Tuesday, Sept.
+29, 2015, during this year’s conference in Seattle, Washington.
+The committee’s main meeting will be held in Kansas City, Missouri beginning at 5:00 p.m. on Friday, November 20, 2015, and adjourning by noon on Sunday, November 22.
 Committee members are appointed for a term of one year.

 The Governmental Affairs and Policy Committee oversees federal and state policy issues and reports back to membership and the board.
-Given the committee's ongoing role and the value of maintaining some continuity in the committee's membership, one-third of the committee's membership changes each year.
+Given the committee's ongoing role and the value of maintaining some continuity in the committee's membership; one-third of the committee's membership changes each year.
 Members are typically appointed for two- or three-year terms.
-The committee meets Sunday morning of the ICMA Annual Conference and in March in conjunction with the National League of Cities Congressional Cities Conference.
+The committee meets twice annually: Sunday morning of the ICMA Annual Conference and in March in conjunction with the National League of Cities Congressional Cities Conference.
 The March meeting is held at ICMA’s headquarters in Washington, D.C.

-- Contact one to three members a month by e-mail and, if a conversation is desired, by phone
+- Contact two to four members per month by e-mail (possibly with a follow-up phone call).

 The ICMA International Committee serves as an advisory body to the ICMA Executive Board on a range of international matters and carries out an annual charge as defined and described by the board.
 The committee also works to communicate the value of having an international perspective to other members of the association, state organizations, and others.
 The committee consists of individual ICMA members, as well as one representative from each of ICMA’s international affiliate organizations.
 The committee meets Sunday at the annual conference and in the spring jointly with one of ICMA's international affiliate organizations as part of an International Regional Summit.
 The spring meeting focuses on professional exchange and contribution to the international knowledge base.
 Committee members are appointed for a term of one, two, or three years.

 Roles, Expectations, and Responsibilities for ICMA Member Task Force/Committee Chairs (doc, 27 KB)